rwth-acis/las2peer/README.md

 -----------------------

 If you use an Oracle Java version, you have to enable strong encryption for this software.
-To do this, you can use the provided
-    lib/java_stuff/local-policy.jar.java6
-or
-    lib/java_stuff/local-policy.jar.java7

 Just put the file matching your java version to
     [...]/lib/security/local-policy.jar